Cancer awareness and prevention

 Background

 Cancer is a global health challenge that affects millions of people.
 It is a complex group of diseases characterized by the growth and spread of abnormal cells in the body.
 The World Cancer Research Fund (WCRF) estimates there were as many as 18.1mn cases worldwide in 2020, with near equal impact on men and women.
-The most common types of cancer include breast, lung, gastrointestinal and prostate cancers—though there are many more—and cancer is estimated to cause roughly one in six deaths in 2020 (WHO).
+The most common types of cancer include breast, lung, gastrointestinal and prostate cancers—though there are many more—and the World Health Organization (WHO) estimates that one in five people develop cancer in their lifetime and approximately 1 in 9 men and 1 in 12 women die from the disease (WHO 2022).
 While the prevalence of cancer can vary by region, type of cancer, and demographic factors, it is unequivocal that cancer is a leading cause of morbidity and mortality.

 There is hope however: WHO suggests that up to 50% of cancers can be prevented, either by lifestyle changes or simple proactive medical interventions.
 By making informed choices, starting with adopting an active lifestyle with a varied, healthy diet, individuals can reduce their cancer risk and contribute to the global effort to combat the disease.